TMJ Treatment in Round Rock, TX

 - How are TMJ problems and teeth grinding related?

-- What is the treatment for TMJ symptoms?
+- What is the recommended treatment?

 - How does a dentist treat TMD?

-- Why are my TMD symptoms worse at night?
+- Why is TMD worse at night?

 - Does insurance cover TMJ treatment?